Behind the Picture: RFK’s Assassination, Los Angeles, 1968

 In the decades since LIFE expressed those sentiments, millions of words have been written about the Kennedys and, specifically, about the abiding intensity with which Lyndon Johnson and Robert Kennedy despised one another.
 The two men had been enemies — not too strong a word — ever since Johnson accepted JFK’s invitation to be his running mate, a decision Bobby Kennedy vocally fought until, and beyond, the 1960 Democratic convention.
 But in early June 1968, it was still possible for most Americans to believe that President Johnson might, in fact, genuinely mourn the loss of the dynamic — if chimerical and often arrogant — Robert Kennedy.

-(One person whose better angels were clearly not stirred was Sirhan Sirhan, who murdered Bobby Kennedy because Kennedy supported Israel; or maybe because he, Sirhan, was drunk and murderously furious on the one-year anniversary of the beginning of the Six-Day War in the Middle East; or perhaps because he was brainwashed … take your pick.
+(One person whose better angels were clearly not stirred was Sirhan Sirhan, who murdered Bobby Kennedy because Kennedy supported Israel; or maybe because he, Sirhan, was drunk and murderously furious on the one-year anniversary of the beginning of the Six-Day War in the Middle East; or perhaps, as he later claimed, because he was brainwashed . . . take your pick.
 Sirhan’s stated reasons for pumping three bullets into Bobby Kennedy — and injuring several other people that night — have varied wildly through the years.)

 Robert Kennedy was 42 when he was killed.
 He and his wife, Ethel, had 11 children; the last, Rory, was born six months after the assassination.
 In the decades since RFK’s death, two of those children, David and Michael, have died.

-Sirhan Sirhan is now 69 years old, and serving a life sentence at Pleasant Valley State Prison in California.
+Sirhan Sirhan is now 70 years old, and serving a life sentence in a California prison.
 He has a parole hearing every five years.